jameshughes89/cs101/site/topics/objects/introduction.rst

     class Circle:
         """
-        A simple class for representing circle.
+        A class for representing circle based on its radius.
+The class provides functionality to perform basic geometry calculations (diameter, area, circumference).
         """

 * The above example contains the start of the class